 What is Benagil Cave?

 Carved by the rough seas, Portugal’s southern coastline is lined with jagged cliffs which attract surfers from far and wide.
 The waves have also produced some amazing caverns.
 The most famous of these is Benagil Cave.
-This natural wonder features an iconic light-filled dome that encloses an intimate beach within its layered walls.
+One of the best places to visit in Portugal, this natural wonder features an iconic light-filled dome that encloses an intimate beach within its layered walls.

 Where is Benagil Cave located in Portugal?